ksandom/achel/packages-available/Cache/docs/readme.md

     manageAchel cacheOn

+## Why would you want it on or off?

+The normal use-case is now with cache enabled.
+Therefore there are two reasons for turning on cache

+* You are a developer rapidly adding/removing features to/from an app.
+* You have a cache-specific bug that you have reported as described in "Raising a bug" below.

+### Raising a bug

+* Please go [here](https://github.com/ksandom/achel/issues) and check to see if someone else has reported your issue.
+* If they haven't, please create an issue with the following information
+ * Which tag/branch/git commit are you using?
+ *

 ## How it works

 * Before much logic is loaded, all available cache will be loaded from the `cache` directory located in the profile directory for the current app.